-- 1. Election and Removal of Department Chairs - a.
-Election of Department Chairs - i.
-Department chairs are appointed to a four-year term. - ii.
-Department chairs are appointed upon the joint recommendation of the appropriate dean and department based on the process described below. - iii.
-For internal searches, each department holds an election to select its chair at a meeting presided over by the appropriate dean.
-The election of a chair is subject to the approval of the dean, the Provost, the President, and the BOT. - iv.
+For internal searches, each department holds an election to select its chair using a process supervised by the appropriate Dean.
+The election of a chair is subject to the approval of the Dean and the Provost.

+- ii.
+Unless approved in writing by the Provost, only tenured faculty are eligible to serve as department chair. - iii.
 Only eligible faculty in a department shall vote.
-Eligible faculty include tenured and tenure-track faculty and non-tenure-track faculty holding the title of assistant professor or senior lecturer as defined by the CBA.
-All eligible faculty shall be given a minimum of five (5) business days' notice of the meeting date.
-Reasonable effort should be made to include, by proxy vote or absentee ballot, eligible faculty who are in off-campus positions or on leave. - v.
-The election result shall be determined by simple majority vote of eligible faculty.
-Ballots must be cast in person, by certified proxy or by absentee ballot. - vi.
-In the case where three or more candidates are running, if no candidate

-- receives a simple majority, there shall be a runoff vote for the candidates receiving the two highest votes. - vii.
-If two or fewer candidates are running and no candidate receives a simple majority, the election shall be considered a failed election and paragraph (viii) below shall govern. - viii.
-In cases where no candidate achieves a majority vote in an election, the dean, in consultation with the Provost, may appoint an acting chair or chairs for a period not to exceed two (2) years. - ix.
-In consultation with the department faculty (identified in paragraph iv. above) and the Provost, the appropriate dean may initiate an external search for a chair.
-An external search for a chair must follow university hiring policy and procedure. - x.
+Eligible faculty include tenured faculty, tenure-track faculty, and senior lecturers with annual or multi-annual contracts teaching one-half time or more in that department.
+All eligible faculty shall be given a minimum of five (5) business days' notice of the ballot date.
+Reasonable effort should be made to include by proxy vote or absentee ballot, eligible faculty who are in off-campus positions or on leave. - iv.
+The election result shall be determined by absolute majority of the votes cast by eligible voters.
+Ballots must be cast either in person, by certified proxy, or by absentee ballot. - v.
+In the case where three or more candidates are running, if no candidate receives an absolute majority of the votes cast by eligible voters, there will be a runoff vote for the candidates receiving the two highest vote totals.
+If two or fewer candidates are running and no candidate receives an absolute majority of the votes cast by eligible voters, the election will be considered a failed election.
+In such failed elections the Dean, in consultation with the Provost, may appoint an acting chair or chairs for a period not to exceed two (2) years. - vi.
+In consultation with the department faculty eligible to vote and the Provost, the Dean may initiate an external search for a chair.
+An external search for a chair must follow university hiring policy and procedure. - vii.
 Departments may elect an individual to serve as department chair or two individuals to serve as co-chairs.
-The latter may have varying responsibilities and terms within a calendar year (e.g., academic year chair and summer term chair).
-Department policies must specifically address and delineate which one has the responsibilities for department management decisions such as budget, personnel, and curricular matters.
+The latter may have varying responsibilities and terms within a calendar year (i.e., academic year chair and summer term chair).
+Prior to the election, roles and responsibilities of each co-chair will be delineated in consultation with the Dean and must specifically address and delineate which one has the responsibility for department management decisions such as budget, personnel, and curricular matters.
+(CBA 2021-2023, Section 12.3.1.)